BrokenShell/FortranRNG-API/NOTES.md

 # FortranRNG Developer Notes
-To run the API locally you two choices: local virtual environment or Docker.
-Shell scripts are included for *nix environments.
+To run the API locally you have two options: 1.
+Virtual environment or 2.
+Docker image.
+You do not need both.
+Handy shell scripts for both strategies are included for *nix environments.

-## Local Virtual Environments
+## 1. Local Virtual Environment
+Rebuilding is only required if changes are made to `/FortranRNG` or `requirements.txt`.

-### Install Virtual Environment `./venv-install.sh`
+### Build API: Virtual Environment `./venv-build.sh`
-Assumes venv is built and active.
+This assumes a virtual environment is active.
+The virtual environment used in testing is `venv` but feel free to use whatever you like.
+The build and run scripts may not work with all virtual environments without alteration.
+Season to taste.

 ```shell
 python -m pip install --upgrade pip setuptools wheel
 python -m pip install -r requirements.txt